About the course

-We would like to offer you a very warm welcome to Barr Beacon SCITT.
-Our aim is to develop outstanding classroom practitioners who can go on to influence, mould and shape the lives of future generations for years to come.
-This underpins our training programme and we’re incredibly proud of what we do.
-We invite you to explore the details of our courses and join us on our school-based teacher training programme.
+We aim to develop the very best classroom practitioners who will go on to inspire, influence and shape the lives of future generations for years to come.
+This aim underpins everything about our training programme and we're incredibly proud of what we do.

 Training with disabilities and other needs

 Barr Beacon SCITT is committed to promoting and practicing equality of opportunity, valuing diversity and eliminating harassment and discrimination.
 We are an inclusive organisation which welcomes and treats both staff and trainees fairly and equally regardless of age, gender, sexual orientation, disability, race, ethnic origin or nationality.
 Our workforce should be representative of the communities we serve.

 At Barr Beacon SCITT we provide opportunities for applicants who are attending an assessment day to identify any special arrangements that they may require in advance of this day.
 Details of how this is done can be found on Page 7 of the assessment day invitation pack that applicants are sent.
 Trainees can be assured that reasonable adjustments to the assessment process, the course and the documentation will be made to ensure that those trainees with a disability are not disadvantaged.

 Apply on the UCAS website.
 You’ll need to register with UCAS before you can apply.

 Visit Get into Teaching for guidance on applying for teacher training.